Community Cats and TNR Programs

-To get started with your feral cat assistance program, cat foster parents will need the support from local animal lovers who want to volunteer to help protect homeless cats and get them off the street.
-To get volunteers, you can offer free cat toys, cat food and outdoor cat enclosures so cats can remain comfortable in their environment while staying safely enclosed.
-Cat enclosures provide cats with exercise, safety and happiness while playing outside with other animals.
+To start a community cats program, new cat foster parents will need the support from local animal lovers who want to volunteer to help protect homeless cats and get them off the street.
+To get volunteers, offer free cat toys, cat food and outdoor cat enclosures so cats can remain comfortable in their environment while staying safely enclosed.
+These cat enclosures are not like normal cages; but instead allow cats to interact with one another while staying safe from external predators including homeless dogs.

 Once you have a fond support group of cat group volunteers, you will need to be able to spay/neuter animals to reduce the birth rates of homeless cats.
 You will need to encourage cat adoption during the time of your TNR Program.
 Offer cat care classes to interested pet owners, free resources and information about how to become a responsible cat owner.